 Over to João…

 João, welcome to The Tax Expat!
 With Amsterdam being one of the most popular destinations for tax professionals these days, we’re excited to hear about your experiences.
-Firstly, can you introduce yourself for those that don’t know you?
+Firstly, can you introduce yourself to those that don’t know you?

 Thank you, Alex!
 Well, to begin, I was born and raised in the south of Brazil in Santa Catarina and I now work in tax technology in Amsterdam!